 - 1 ½ teaspoon brown mustard seeds

-- 1 onion, about 150 g/ 5.3 oz/ about ¾ cup chopped
+- 1 onion about 150 g/ 5.3 oz/ about ¾ cup chopped

-- 3 lime leaves (See note)
+- 3 lime leaves See note

-- ½ – 1 teaspoon chili flakes, to taste
+- ½ – 1 teaspoon chili flakes to taste

 - 3 large garlic cloves

 - 2 to matoes about 150 g/ 5.3 oz

 - ½ teaspoon sugar

-- 1 tablespoon lemon juice, more to taste
+- 1 tablespoon lemon juice more to taste

-- sea salt
+- fine sea salt

-Finely chop the onions, garlic and tomatoes.
+- Finely chop the onions, garlic and tomatoes.
 Keep them separated.

-Heat the oil in a pan.
+- Heat the oil in a pan.
 Add the cumin and the brown mustard seeds.
 Stir for about 30 seconds.
 Add the onions and cook, stirring often, for about 4 minutes.

-Add the lime leaves, chili flakes, chopped garlic and stir for 2-3 minutes.
+- Add the lime leaves, chili flakes, chopped garlic and stir for 2-3 minutes.
 Add the chopped tomatoes and the sugar and stir for 2-3 minutes until the tomatoes are slightly softened.

-Give this mixture to the cooked lentils and mix well.
+- Add this mixture to the cooked lentils and mix well.
 Add sea salt to taste.
 Add the lemon juice, stir again and only add more if you feel it is necessary, to taste.

-Serve the moong dal tadka with rice/ naan bread and yogurt/raita or as suggested above.
+- Serve the moong dal tadka with rice/ naan bread and yogurt/raita or as suggested above.

-Note: You can use curry leaves instead.
+- You can use curry leaves instead.